-The 8.2X card is able to transmit as well as receive packets and can capture received traffic while transmitting.
+The DAG 5.2SXA card is able to transmit as well as receive packets and can capture received traffic while transmitting.
 This allows you to use capture tools such as dagsnap, dagconvert, and dagbits while dagflood is sending packets.

-To configure the 8.2X card for transmission, you must allocate some memory to a transmit stream.
+To configure the DAG 5.2SXA card for transmission, you must allocate some memory to a transmit stream.
 By default, 16 MB of memory is allocated to the tx stream and the remainder is allocated to the rx stream.
-For information on setting the Memory allocation see mem (page 19).
+For information on setting the Memory allocation see memory to a transmit stream.
+For information on setting the Memory allocation see memory to a transmit stream.